-The federal Safe Drinking Water Act (SDWA) was passed in 1974 and has been amended several times to expand both its breadth and the United States Environmental Protection Agency's (EPA) power to enforce it.
-SDWA's primary purpose, which is to stop contaminants from entering drinking water systems, is accomplished by doing the following:
+The federal Safe Drinking Water Act (SDWA) was passed in 1974 and has been amended several times to expand both its breadth and the United States Environmental Protection Agency’s (EPA) power to enforce it.
+SDWA's primary purpose of stopping contaminants from entering drinking water systems is accomplished by doing the following:

 SDWA aims to eliminate the pollution in drinking water by protecting water quality from the source to the tap.
-Threats to drinking water such as: animal wastes, pesticides, and wrongfully disposed chemicals could contaminate water at its source.
+Threats to drinking water, such as animal wastes, pesticides, and wrongfully disposed chemicals, could contaminate water at its source.
 SDWA provides operator training and funding for water system improvements to ensure that water containing any threats is properly treated or disinfected.
-For more information on understanding the SDWA see the EPA website: (https://www.epa.gov/sites/production/files/2015-04/documents/epa816f04030.pdf).
+For more information on understanding the SDWA see the EPA website: https://www.epa.gov/sdwa.

 Among the areas of SDWA coverage, the regulation and permitting of injection wells probably has the most direct agricultural implications.
-Underground injection endangers drinking water sources if such injection results in the presence in underground water of any contaminants that may eventually affect drinking water quality.
+Underground injection endangers drinking water sources if such injection introduces contaminants in underground water that may eventually affect drinking water quality.
 While the term "injection well" usually implies a very deep well, the definition of "injection" under SDWA may encompass several types of runoff, including irrigation return flow that enters the groundwater.
 Regulatory agencies therefore regulate the activity of the injection wells, not the wells themselves.

 Who enforces SDWA?

 In virtually all states, including Florida, EPA has given up enforcement of SDWA and now serves only to supervise the state programs approved to take its place.
-While this is true, the 1986 amendments to SDWA gave EPA increased authority to step in and enforce SDWA if the state takes no action within 30 days of receiving notice from EPA that water quality standards of SDWA have been violated.
+In Florida, the Department of Environmental Protection (FDEP) is the primary agency enforcing SDWA, with the Florida Department of Health also oversighting some programs in several counties.
+While the state has the primary role in enforcing SDWA, the 1986 amendments to SDWA gave EPA increased authority to step in and enforce SDWA if the state takes no action within 30 days of receiving notice from EPA that the water quality standards of SDWA have been violated.
 The states must also adopt all new and revised national regulations in order to continue to retain primary enforcement powers.

 What does SDWA prohibit?

-SDWA prohibits any leakage of contaminants from injection wells into groundwater.
-Facilities that conduct underground injection are also subject to regulation.
+Through requirements for injections practices, SDWA ensures that injection wells do not endanger any future or current underground sources of drinking water.
+Facilities that conduct underground injection are subject to regulation.
 Regulations under SDWA create categories of injection wells with different requirements for each.
 Some injection wells (e.g., hazardous waste wells) are prohibited, while others are subject to various permitting, recordkeeping, reporting, and testing requirements.
 Wells are evaluated in classes, from Class I to Class VI.
 For example, wells that are used to inject non-hazardous fluids underground (such as agricultural drainage wells, aquifer storage and recovery wells, and septic system leach fields) are included into Class V. For such wells, owner or operator is required to submit inventory information to the Florida Department of Environmental Protection, operate the well so that it does not endanger the underground source of drinking water, and properly close the well when it is no longer in operation.
 The permitting authority to submit inventory information differs depending on the Class.
-For a list of Florida's permitting authority in each Class, see (https://www.epa.gov/uic/underground-injection-control-epa-region-4-al-fl-ga-ky-ms-nc-sc-and-tn#primacy).
+For a list of Florida’s permitting authority in each Class, see https://www.epa.gov/uic/underground-injection-control-epa-region-4-al-fl-ga-ky-ms-nc-sc-and-tn#primacy.